Jannis/baserock-installer/README.md

 Open question: What does the installer need to know in order to support different architectures?
 Is it possible in to achieve this in general?

+### Checksums

+Releases defined in the repository should come with SHA256 sums or at least SHA1 sums for all files that need downloading.
+This helps ensuring that no corrupted files end up on the user's computer.

 ## Copyright and License

 Copyright (c) 2012 Jannis Pohlmann <jannis.pohlmann@codethink.co.uk>